 When you put all of these pieces together, we shouldn’t just be worried about pandemics occurring, but the increasing shocks to society that could happen in all sorts of ways as a result.

-Richard Kock: Yes human activities have led to a greater risk of pathogens transmitting from animals and humans, from deforestation, to agriculture, to mining.
+Richard Kock: Yes, human activities, such as deforestation, agriculture and mining, have led to a greater risk of pathogens transmitting from animals and humans.

 Population demography is also a problem.
 There are a lot more people now than there used to be and they increasingly migrate to urban centres where they live alongside a large population of domestic animals – in fact the biomass of domestic animals is about three times the biomass of humans – it’s massive.
 This is a huge problem because it creates a close connection between us.